 …More Vivid Cases of GAN Implementation

-To solidify your newly-acquired deep learning knowledge, let’s take a look at several great examples of implementing GAN the right, efficient way.
+To solidify your newly-acquired deep learning knowledge.
+Let’s take a look at several great examples of implementing GAN in the right, efficient way.

 - Prisma.
 Prisma is a renowned mobile image editor that allows processing regular photos in such a way that they come to resemble handcrafted masterpieces.
 The app offers dozens of filters inherent to the GAN itself.
 It was introduced only in 2016, but Prisma has already been deemed the “Application of the year” by Apple.

 - FaceApp.
 Probably most everyone knows about this one.
 LIterally a few months ago, Instagram became a domain of the viral photo-aging trend.
 All that thanks to one of the FaceApp filters that can age people’s faces with utter detalization and quality.
 Thus, the employment of GAN brought FaceApp developers millions of dollars in the first 10 days of its release.

 - DeepNude.
 This one used to be quite a controversial solution that visualized what people had under their clothes.
 When you uploaded a photo to this editor, you could basically see their body without any ethical restrictions, such are the capabilities of GAN.
 The project was shut down due to a negative public resonance and loads of critique, still, however.
 Having served as a vivid GAN employment example.